Subsession/HttpClient/docs/README.md

 ### HttpClientBuilder

-Used to create `HttpClientInterface` instances
+Used to create `HttpClientInterface` instances.

 If no specific implementation is specified, it uses the default one: `HttpClient`.

 #### Usage